aws-samples/sqlservertools/SqlServerAssessmentTool/readme.md

 ## Cleanup
-To cleanup tables and Sql agent Job run the same command C:\RDSTools>SqlServerAssessment.bat -auth S -login Sql -Password Password -options C .
+To cleanup tables and Sql agent Job run command

+For Sql server authentication

+**C:\RDSTools>SqlServerAssessment.bat -auth S -login Sql -Password Password -options C**  .

+For windows authentication

+**C:\RDSTools>SqlServerAssessment.bat -auth w -options C**  .

 The tool will regenerate all the CSV files and the sqlserverassessmentouput and place them in c:\RDSTools\out and delete the Sql agent job and all tables from all Sql servers.

 ## Terminate
+To terminate the jobs before collection is done :

+For Sql server authentication

+**C:\RDSTools>SqlServerAssessment.bat -auth S -login Sql -Password Password  -options T**

+For windows authentication

+**C:\RDSTools>SqlServerAssessment.bat -auth w  -options T**

-To terminate the jobs before  collection is done  C:\RDSTools>SqlServerAssessment.bat -auth S -login Sql -Password Password -collectiontime -options T , Note that terminating the job will not cleanup  the tables and sql server agent job.
+ Note that terminating the job will not cleanup the tables and the sql server agent job.

 ## Manual  Assessment